MolSSI-Education/gpu_programming_beginner/_episodes/03-cuda-program-model.md

 ## 3. Summation of Arrays on GPUs

-Copy the following code into an empty text file, rename it to *gpu_vector_Sum.cu* and save it.
+Copy the following code into an empty text file, rename it to *gpu_vector_sum.cu* and save it.

 ```
 #include <stdlib.h>